yoyachi/now-playing/README.md

 ## Description

 A project for the University of Texas Coding Bootcamp.
-This is a music social media application where users can post a picture about a song they are currently listening.
-They would be able to add some information about this track, sharing it with the public whom would be able to make comments after signing up as users.
-All songs would be filtered by music genre.
+Now Playing is a music-focused social media app for sharing and discovering new music.
+Users can create posts, like posts and add comments.
+The home feed can be filtered based on different criteria including genre and decade.
+The is also a search page to find specific users or posts.

-This application follows the MVC paradigm in its architectural structure, using Handlebars.js as the templating language, Sequelize as the ORM, and the express-session npm package for authentication.
+This application follows the MVC paradigm in its architectural structure, using Handlebars.js as the templating language, MySQL and Sequelize ORM for the database, and the express-session npm package for authentication.

-## Usage

-Please, clone the repo.
-Then navigate to the root folder, run the following commands from the CLI:

-1. Run Test:
-`` npm run test``

-2. Seed DB:
-``npm run seed``

-3. Start Server:
-``npm start server``

 ## Technologies Used